haotien91/2024-BCI-Intro_DoA-Monitoring/README.md

 **Name:** Hao-Tien Yu, Guan-Yu Chen, Chien-Yi Wen
 **Student Number:** 110030038, 110012013, 111090001

+## Abstract
+This study explores three methods for predicting the depth of anesthesia: Analysis of Variance (ANOVA), Machine Learning (ML), and ML with additional parameters.
+Data preprocessing involved using ASR to remove noise, splitting data into 5-second samples, and extracting features: Spectrum-bis, FFT-EEG, and SampEn-EEG.
+ANOVA identified significant differences in EEG data segments.
+ML models, including SVM, Random Forest, and Gradient Boosting Machine (GBM), were used for prediction.
+Results showed that both Random Forest and GBM accurately predicted BIS values, with GBM demonstrating smaller MAPE and better performance.
+Using more parameters did not significantly improve accuracy, as features like spectrum-bis provided limited predictive power, and raw data showed the lowest accuracy.
+Overfitting was noted due to an excess of normal range data, clustering predictions in the safe range.
+This research contributes to developing efficient and economical DoA monitoring techniques.

 ## Introduction
 This project explores three ML-based/Statistic methods for predicting the depth of anesthesia using EEG signals: Analysis of Variance (ANOVA), Machine Learning, and Machine Learning with additional parameters.
 The goal is to evaluate and compare these methods to figure out a cost-effective alternatives to DoA Monitoring.